nielstenboom/ns-api/README.md

 ## NS Delay Notifier

+If the train that you take everyday is delayed or cancelled, you'd like to know of course.
+Unfortunately the NS-app only has this functionality for iOS users.
+This script is designed to help out fellow Android users!

-This is a small script to notify you on your phone via a pushbullet notification if your usual train commute trips have delays.
+It is a small python script that monitors the NS-api to notify you on your phone via a pushbullet notification if your usual train commute trips have delays.

 ### Setup

-Fill in all the legs (so not just the end to end stations, fill in all the sub trips) of your journey in [trips.csv](trips.csv), be sure you type the EXACT name of the station and times it shows on the NS-app or website, it will not work properly otherwise.
+Fill in all the legs (so NOT just the end-to-end stations, fill in ALL the sub trips!) of your journey in [trips.csv](trips.csv), be sure you type the EXACT name of the station and times it shows on the NS-app or website, it will not work properly otherwise.

 Then get a [NS-API key](https://apiportal.ns.nl/products/PublicNsApi) and a [Pushbullet API key](https://www.pushbullet.com/) (and install the Pushbullet app on your phone ofcourse) and fill these in the .env.dist file and rename it to .env